mr-ema/data-structures-c/Structures/list/README.md

     * THIS PROGRAM WILL TRY TO ACCESS ALREADY FREE MEMORY JUST FOR DEMONSTRATION PURPOSES.
     * YOU SHOULD NEVER DO THIS IN REAL PROGRAMS SINCE IT COULD CAUSE UNDEFINED BEHAVIOR.
-    * INTEAD YOU SHOULD USE A DEBUGGER LIKE VALGRIND.
+    * INSTEAD YOU SHOULD USE A DEBUGGER LIKE VALGRIND.
 **********************************************************************************************/

 #include <stdio.h>